cshnican/names/README.md

 To reproduce all the main figures, download `finnish_data_selected.csv` from [here](https://drive.google.com/file/d/12peW30OdjllRnHIp3N5-hMDXJlEn59G8/view?usp=sharing), put the file inside the `Data` folder.
 Run `prediction1.R`, `top3_english.R`, `prediction2.R`, `prediction3.R` first, and then run `plot_merged_figs.R`.

 A description of the scripts:
-- `prediction1.R`: code for the first analysis, generating Figure 6 and all the subplots in Figure 5
+- `prediction1.R`: code for the first analysis, generating Figure 5
-- `prediction2.R`: code for the second analysis, generating Figure 3
+- `prediction2.R`: code for the second analysis, generating Figure 3, Figure 6 and Figure 7
 - `prediction3.R`: code for the third analysis
 - `plot_merged_figs.R`: code to generate multi-panel figures (Figure 2 and Figure 4)
 - `byname_analysis.R`: code to generate Figure 4a